-Studying for the MSc Nursing Studies, you will learn how to critically evaluate current research and advance scholarship that is specifically related to nursing and healthcare, including teaching and learning, leadership and service or practice development and improvement.
+Studying for the MSc Nursing Studies, you will learn how to critically evaluate current research and advance scholarship that is specifically related to nursing practice and healthcare, including teaching and learning, leadership and service or practice development and improvement.

-This master’s course allows you to specialise in a field of interest and develops your skills of self-direction, problem solving, decision making and originality in complex and unpredictable situations.
+This master’s course allows you to specialise in a field of interest and develops your skills of self-direction, critical thinking, problem solving, decision making and originality in complex and unpredictable situations.
 You will learn how to autonomously plan and implement tasks and continue to advance your knowledge and understanding of advanced nursing and innovation in healthcare, developing new skills to a high level.

 Key knowledge and skills taught on this course: